 If not properly protected and cared for, these birds could easily vanish from the face of the earth.
-Several of the species who are in the gravest danger of extinction can only be found in Hawaii.
-This includes the Oahu tree snail, the Hawaiian nene goose, and the Hawaiian hoary bat.
-The goal with endangered species is to protect their natural habits and the resources they need to survive; so that they can ranked as “threatened” rather than “endangered” and hopefully their populations can grow more stable over time.
+Several of Hawaii’s endangered species with the gravest danger of extinction can only be found here.
+This includes the Oahu tree snail, the Hawaiian nene goose and the Hawaiian hoary bat.
+The goal with endangered species is to protect their natural habits and the resources they need to survive.

-Green sea turtle: The beautiful green sea turtle, or honu, is endangered largely because of human activity and interaction.
-They are killed through pollution, accidentally getting trapped in fishing gear and nets, loss of habitat and nesting areas or killed by diseases or by stress associated with human interactions.
-Though it is obviously illegal to capture or kill these creatures, even disturbing, approaching or touching them is dangerous to the animal and violators can be subject to serious fines and even imprisonment.
+The green sea turtle or honu is an endangered species in Hawaii largely because of human interaction.
+They often die from pollution or from loss of habitat.
+Additionally, they are susceptible to diseases and to stress from human interactions.
+While it’s illegal to capture or kill honu, even disturbing, approaching or touching them is dangerous to the animal.
+Violators can be subject to serious fines and even imprisonment.

-Hawaiian hoary bat: Once considered a subspecies of the hoary bat found on the mainland United States, the Hawaiian hoary bat is a creature unique to the Hawaiian Islands alone and is listed among the endangered species.
-The species is believed to be descended from a pair of bats that migrated thousands of miles from the Americas.
-They typically are around 10 to 13 inches in size, and though they once inhabited all the Hawaiian Islands, they no longer exist on Oahu at all, due to habitat loss and pesticides.
+Scientists once considered it a subspecies of the hoary bat found on the mainland US.
+But now they’ve determined they Hawaiian hoary bat to be unique to the State.
+And it is among the endangered species in Hawaii.
+The species descended from a pair of bats that migrated thousands of miles from the Americas.
+They typically are 10 to 13 inches in size.
+Although they once inhabited all islands, they no longer exist on Oahu at all, due to habitat loss and pesticides.

-Hawaiian hawk: This raptor is endemic to the state of Hawaii.
-Though they can now only be found on the Big Island, ancient fossils of these creatures have been discovered on Kauai, Oahu, and Molokai.
-The Hawaiian hawk or io can reach up to 18 inches tall and is considered an amakua or family god.
-The Hawaiian hawk’s existence is threatened by limited forested areas, illegal hunting, starvation and predation.
+This raptor is endemic to the state of Hawaii.
+While now only seen on the Big Island, scientists have found fossils of these creatures on Kauai, Oahu and Molokai.
+The Hawaiian hawk or io can reach up to 18 inches tall.
+And some consider them an amakua or family god.
+The Hawaiian hawk’s existence is threatened by declining forest areas, illegal hunting, starvation and predation.

-Hawaiian monk seal: The Hawaiian monk seal is the only native seal in Hawaii and one of two monk seal species that remain in existence worldwide.
+The Hawaiian monk seal is the only seal native to Hawaii.
+It is one of two monk seal species in existence worldwide.
 There are less than 1,000 Hawaiian monk seals left on the islands.
-The state mammal of Hawaii is affectionately known as the ilio-holo-i-ka-uaua meaning “dog that runs in rough water.”
-A few of the main threats to these creatures are low infant survival rate, lack of sufficient food, predatory attacks from sharks and stress from human encroachment.
+Hawaiians called the State mammal of Hawaii ilio-holo-i-ka-uaua meaning dog that runs in rough water.
+Threats to these creatures are high infant mortality, insufficient food, shark attacks and stress from human encroachment.

-Crested honeycreeper: These large birds make their home on the island of Maui, most of whom populate the summit of Haleakala.
-Also called the akohekohe, these birds are now protected but the Endangered Species Act, since the numbers have dropped drastically in the last few decades, leaving only an estimated 3,800 of these birds.
+These large birds make their home on the summit of Haleakala on Maui.
+Hawaiians call the crested honeycreeper akohekohe.
+The Endangered Species Act now protects the bird.
+Their numbers have dropped drastically in the last few decades, leaving only an estimated 3,800 birds.

-Nene goose: Of all the native Hawaiian animals, the nene goose has experienced one of the closest brushes with extinction in the past.
-They were almost killed off completely in the 1940s because of lax seasonal hunting laws.
-Fortunately, when the geese became named as the Hawaiian State Bird in 1957, greater protective measures were made and now there are small populations on the Big Island, Maui and Kauai.
-However, because of predation issues, there are still only about an estimated total of 800 nene geese in Hawaii.
+Of all the native Hawaiian animals, the nene goose experienced the closest brushes with extinction.
+Hunters almost killed them off completely in the 1940s because of lax laws.
+Fortunately, the geese became the Hawaiian State Bird in 1957.
+As a result, this gave the species greater protection.
+As a result, there are now small populations on the Big Island, Maui and Kauai.
+However, because of predation issues, there are still only about about 800 nene geese in Hawaii.

-Oahu tree snail: The Oahu Tree snail is a part of the Achatinidae family and are bright tropical snails that usually live on one tree all their lives.
-Although there are 41 tree snail species endemic to Oahu, there are only an estimated 100 of each species left in existence.
-They are threatened by predation from rats, chameleons, as well as a loss of habitat and increased human encroachment.
+The Oahu Tree snail is a part of the Achatinidae family.
+They are bright tropical snails that usually live on one tree all their lives.
+Although there are 41 tree snail species endemic to Oahu, there are only about a 100 of each in existence.
+Predation by rats and chameleons, loss of habitat and human encroachment are threats to this species.